eb-del/mettle/content/Genera/Subgenera/Manutoa.md

 The Manutoa's primary uniqueness in physiology is in their internal organs.
 Their bones are different, lighter than that of a humans.
 Their muscles are highly efficient, able to produce greater force per unit of bodymass.
 A Manutoa's heart is highly adaptable; their cardiovascular system is optimized to compensate for drastic changes in heart rate and blood pressure.
 This allows a Manutoa to maintain adequate blood flow at a variety of altitudes.
 Manutoa have a natural resistance to forces imposed by acceleration, able to maintain consciousness even while performing aggressive aerial acrobatics.

 Collectively Manutoan anatomy reflects evolutionary optimization for flight.
 As a result of these optimizations, Manutoa are deficient in other areas, such as physical strength in lifting, carrying, and pushing.
 Manutoa are easily over encumbered.
-Despite being able to fly, Manutoa do not have any outward bird-like features.
+Despite being able to fly, Manutoa do not have any outward [[Ornithes|bird]]-like features.

 ## Personality
 Manutoa are, by many perspectives, the most cohesive of the human subgenera.
 This leads to culture and tradition mixing with tendencies in personality.